ViktoriiKor888/HomeWork/README.md

 This repository contains homework from courses.
+This is a simple code I'm creating for the purpose of learning.